multi-swe-bench/multi-swe-bench/docs/contribution-demo.md

 - skipped (skipped test)

+Since `parse_log` depends on logs from running instances, we can initially keep the three test case sets empty.
+A complete version will be implemented later.
 ## Running the Collected Instances
 Now, let's run the collected instances based on the configured files.
 Before running the instances, we need to create three directories: